 The Northwest Arctic Borough is located in Northwest Alaska on the Chukchi Sea.
 It encompasses the Kotzebue Sound, Noatak, and Kobuk Rivers, and portions of the Brooks Range and Seward Peninsula.
 The Borough is roughly the size of Indiana, and houses four National Parklands and a National Wildlife Refuge.

-The Borough population is over 7,600, 75 percent of which is Iñupiat Eskimo, making it the largest concentration of Iñupiat people
+The Borough population is over 7,600, seventy-five percent of which is Iñupiat, making it the largest concentration of Iñupiat people

 The Northwest Arctic Borough has no roads connecting it with the rest of Alaska, and no roadways connecting any of the villages with each other.
 However, in the winter, once the Kotzebue Sound and the Kobuk River freeze, a road is plowed through the snow on top of the ice connecting Kotzebue with the Noorvik and Kiana along the Kobuk River.
 Kotzebue is the commercial center of the Borough, serving as both a shipping hub for Northwest Alaska and a transfer point between Anchorage and the villages.
 Kotzebue’s Ralph Wien Memorial Airport supports daily jet service to Anchorage and Nome, as well as smaller prop-driven aircraft to the villages.